GrantWasil/Claude-Project/claude-engineer/ComprehensiveRules/card-types.md

 ## 1. General
 1.1.
 A card's type is located in the top left corner of the card.
 There are 6 different types of cards: bases, events, leaders, units, upgrades, and tokens.

 1.2.
-A "resource" is not a type of card, but a game object that a card becomes when placed in the resource zone.
+A "resource" is not a type of card, but a game object that a card becomes when placed in the [resource zone](game-zones.md#resource-zone).

 ## 2. Base
 2.1.
 A base represents a location in Star Wars.

 2.2.
 Each base has a name, trait(s), HP value, and aspect icon.
 Some bases also have an ability.

 2.3.
 Each player's deck must have exactly 1 base.
-Each base begins the game in its owner's base zone.
+Each base begins the game in its owner's [base zone](game-zones.md#base-zone).

 2.4.
 Bases can be dealt damage through abilities and enemy attacks.
 Unless prevented by an ability, any unit can attack an enemy base directly.

 2.5.
-Some abilities heal damage from a base, such as the Restore keyword.
+Some abilities heal damage from a base, such as the [Restore](keywords.md#restore) keyword.
 A base cannot be healed beyond its HP value.

 2.6.
 When a base has no remaining HP, its owner immediately loses the game, and its opponent immediately wins the game.
+For more details, see the [Setup and Victory](setup-and-victory.md) section.

 ## 3. Event
 3.1.
 An event is a type of card with a name, cost, trait(s), and ability.
 An event may also have aspect icons.

 3.2.
-To play an event, pay its cost and place it in its owner's discard pile.
+To play an event, pay its cost and place it in its owner's [discard pile](game-zones.md#discard-pile).
 Then, resolve the event's ability.

 3.3.
 When played, an event moves directly from the player's hand to their discard pile, never entering play.

 3.4.
 An event that affects cards in a player's discard pile can affect itself.

 3.5.
 When resolving an event ability, resolve as much of the ability as possible and ignore anything that cannot resolve.
+For more details on resolving abilities, see the [Abilities and Effects](abilities-and-effects.md) section.

 ## 4. Leader
 4.1.
 A leader is a double-sided card with a horizontal "Leader side" and a vertical "Leader Unit side."
 Each side of a leader has two aspect icons, a name, subtitle, trait(s), and abilities.

 4.2.
 Each player's deck must have exactly 1 leader.
 Each leader begins the game in the base zone on its Leader side.

 4.3.
 A leader is deployed using the **Epic Action** ability on its Leader side.
-When deployed, flip it to its Leader Unit side and move it to the ground arena, ready.
+When deployed, flip it to its Leader Unit side and move it to the [ground arena](game-zones.md#arenas), ready.

 4.4.
 When a Leader Unit has no remaining HP, it is defeated: flip it to its Leader side and move it to its owner's base zone, exhausted.